Thank you for reading our post, please rate this article at the end.

 20 Best Shipping Container Homes For Sale To Inspire You

-Shipping container homes are a marvel of modern-day architecture.
+Shipping container homes are a marvel of modern architecture.
 Can anything be more sustainable than recycling an entire shipping container?
-It’s not a new idea, but many creative designers and studios have taken it to the next step.
+This idea is not new, but many creative designers and studios have taken it to the next level.

-These are becoming increasingly popular with those who want out of the box solutions for their home, which is ironic because it’s just a metal box.
-You can hire studios and architects to do the job for you.
-All you need is a shipping container, some land, and of course, money.
+These are becoming increasingly popular with those who want out-of-the-box home solutions, which is ironic because they’re just metal boxes.
+You can hire studios and architects to do the job.
+All you need is a shipping container, some land, and money.

-One big advantage of using a shipping container in a home is that it reduces the construction time significantly.
-If you keep things really basic like an RV home, you could be looking at a complete home in under a month.
-People have made container homes faster than that.
+One significant advantage of using a home shipping container is reducing construction time.
+If you keep things fundamental, like an RV home, you could have a complete home in under a month.
+However, people have made container homes faster than that.

 If you’re looking for some inspiration, these 20 best shipping container homes will have you gasping: